Jayneel467/Codify/README.md

 > **Natural language → Production-ready Android code, instantly.**

-Codify is an AI-powered code generation tool that converts plain English descriptions into complete Android XML layouts and Kotlin Activity code using Google's Gemini API.
+Codify is an AI-powered code generation tool that converts plain English descriptions into complete Android XML layouts and Kotlin Activity code using the Anthropic Claude API.

 ---